A look at Vertex Energy Inc.'s (VTNR) recent performance gives investors their first glimpse of hope.

 Vertex Energy Inc. (VTNR) Insider Activity

 As we move forward, let’s examine how large-scale investors are investing in this stock of the Oil & Gas Refining & Marketing Industry.
-The insider ownership of Vertex Energy Inc. is 3.40%, while institutional ownership is 36.20%.
-The most recent insider transaction that took place on Jun 03, was worth 1,626,811.
-In this transaction Director of this company sold 99,621 shares at a rate of $16.33, taking the stock ownership to the 0 shares.
-Before that another transaction happened on Jun 02, when Company’s Director sold 33,207 for $15.50, making the entire transaction worth $514,708.
-This insider now owns 96,621 shares in total.
+The insider ownership of Vertex Energy Inc. is 3.40%, while institutional ownership is 37.50%.
+The most recent insider transaction that took place on Jul 12, was worth 738,361.
+In this transaction CEO and President of this company sold 71,133 shares at a rate of $10.38, taking the stock ownership to the 547,384 shares.
+Before that another transaction happened on Jun 03, when Company’s Director sold 99,621 for $16.33, making the entire transaction worth $1,626,811.
+This insider now owns 0 shares in total.

 Vertex Energy Inc. (VTNR) Earnings and Forecasts